Sexual misconduct allegations against Ravi Zacharias appear 'to be true' - RZIM

 A report by Christianity Today magazine in the US contained the disturbing accounts of several former massage therapists at two day spas co-owned by Zacharias in Atlanta, Georgia.

-They claimed that Zacharias often came for private treatments during which he would expose himself, masturbate, ask them for sex and request explicit photos.
+They claimed that Zacharias often came for private treatments during which he would expose himself, mast urbate, ask them for sex and request explicit photos.

 Canadian woman Lori Anne Thompson also repeated previous claims against Zacharias that she first made against him in 2017.
 The Roys Report claimed that Zacharias had initiated an illicit relationship with her and then threatened to commit suicide when she told him she was going to tell her husband.